How a workout buddy can help you lose weight

 How to pick the right partner

-Weight Watchers meetings are a great place to find a good match, says Rudnicki.
-“Keep an eye out for someone who has a really positive attitude, who doesn’t get discouraged at weigh-ins, and who seems like she’ll be encouraging without being too competitive,” says Rudnicki.
+Wellness Workshops are a great place to find a good match, says Rudnicki.
+“Keep an eye out for someone who has a really positive attitude, who doesn’t get discouraged at Wellness check-ins, and who seems like she’ll be encouraging without being too competitive,” says Rudnicki.
 “Ask first if she’s interested in getting together once or twice to work out or to discuss fitness goals, and then see if you can transform it into something more long-term.”

 Come up with a game plan